-How much to feed a kitten
+How much should a kitten eat?

 Kitten nutrition and food quality, are both vital, but the amount and calorie content of the food is important too.